rossyndicate/NW-CLP-RS/README.md

 __a_locs_poly_setup__:

 This group sets up the locations and polygon files for RS retrieval.
-The group of functioons collates a few different polygon and point files into a single file of each type as needed for the RS workflow.
+The group of functions collates a few different polygon and point files into a single file of each type as needed for the RS workflow.